hse-project/hse-project.github.io/README.md

 ## Building HSE API doxygen documents

-Building the Api documentaion from the header files of hse is enabled using doxygen.
+Building the API documentaion from the header files of hse is enabled using doxygen.
-Doxygen xml is converted using [doxybook2](https://github.com/matusnovak/doxybook2), into markdown files.
-Generate the Api docs as follows.
+Doxygen XML is converted using [doxybook2](https://github.com/matusnovak/doxybook2), into markdown files.
+Generate the API docs as follows.

 ```shell
 ./generate-api.sh